 - Peanut Butter.
 A delicious peanut sauce requires creamy, rich peanut butter for flavor and texture.

 - Honey.
-Naturally sweetens our peanut sauce just enough to keep you coming back for more; honey also tastes outstanding paired with the peanut butter in savory dishes like this one.
+Naturally sweetens our peanut sauce just enough to keep you coming back for more (like in my favorite Slow Cooker Honey Garlic Chicken recipe); honey also tastes outstanding paired with the peanut butter in savory dishes like this one.

 - Soy Sauce + Fish Sauce.
 Salty, umami flavor bombs.